The urinary tract helps the body expel toxins.

 It may interfere with their abilities to enter public situations, such as an important meeting at work.
 This is a relatively common type of urinary condition.
 Several underlying diseases can lead to urinary incontinence.

-With urinary incontinence, the patient may lose their ability to control their urinary sphincter effectively.
-In some cases, this muscle is weakened.
+With urinary incontinence, the patient may lose the ability to control their urinary sphincter effectively.
+In some cases, this muscle weakens.

 Urinary Tract Infection

 A urinary tract infection is when bacteria, fungi, or other microorganisms start to overgrow in the urinary system.
 This type of infection can develop in several parts of the urinary tract.